MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 ### Step 1: Reduce accidental oversharing with SharePoint sharing settings

 To minimize accidental content oversharing via Copilot results, it's crucial to implement the best practice sharing settings.
 Proactive safeguards are key.
-To effectively prepare your organization for Gen AI, set the appropriate sharing settings for end users at both the organization and site levels:
+To effectively prepare your organization for Copilot, set the appropriate sharing settings for end users at both the organization and site levels:

 At the organization level: